joostwmd/philharmonie/README.md

   - Apple Music: Requires a developer token for accessing public data.
 For endpoints involving user-specific actions, such as adding a track to a playlist, both a developer token and a user token are needed.
 The user token is optional if your application only accesses public data.

-### Initalizing the Dirigent
+### Initalizing the Conductor

-To initialize the Dirigent class you can use the function
+To initialize the Conductor class you can use the function

 ```
-createDirigent()
+createConductor()
 ```

 You have to pass an object containing the tokens and default market for every provider you want to use.
-The Dirigent can be used on server and client.
+The Conductor can be used on server and client.

 ```
 export const conductor = createConductor({